*如果业务总额超过500 $/一个业务，或者一共超过1000 $。

 The objectives of the strategy include: Development of risk-based public policy for combating money laundering and terrorism financing.

 This objective implies identification of money laundering and terrorism financing risks, and designing risk-based policy for the prevention of the ML/FT crime.
 In particular, the general, sectoral and thematic risk assessment will be conducted by relevant state and non-state agencies for identifying major ML/FT threats and vulnerabilities in order to determine policy priorities and to effectively allocate public resources.
-The difficulties identified through the risk assessment will be addressed by developing new instruments or revising those already provided for by the Georgian AML/CFT legislation and state supervisory policy in various sectors of the economy.
+The difficulties identified through the risk assessment will be addressed by developing new instruments or revising those already provided for by the Denmark AML/CFT legislation and state supervisory policy in various sectors of the economy.

-Harmonization of Georgian legislation with international standards in the field of combating money laundering and terrorism financing One of the key objectives of the strategy is to further improve the national legislative framework against money laundering and terrorism financing in line with international standards.
-The Georgian law is based on the FATF recommendations, respective EU directives and international treaties.
+Harmonization of Denmark legislation with international standards in the field of combating money laundering and terrorism financing One of the key objectives of the strategy is to further improve the national legislative framework against money laundering and terrorism financing in line with international standards.
+The Denmark law is based on the FATF recommendations, respective EU directives and international treaties.
 However, the implementation of these standards must continue in various respects.
 The strategy and action plan provide for amendments to a number of laws for the purpose of meeting international requirements in the field.

 Furthermore, strengthening of the national AML/CFT institutional framework is planned and the extension of preventative AML/CFT legislation to additional professions and activities that are vulnerable to money laundering and terrorism financing crime is also envisaged.
 Enhancement of the national institutional framework in the field of combating money laundering and terrorism financing.